OpenSeizureDetector/Garmin_SD/README.md

 If the user is doing an activity that is likely to result in a false alarm he/she can press one of the watch buttons or screen to mute the system for 5 minutes to avoid a false alarm.

 # Build Environment
-  * Install the latest stable release of the Garmin ConnectIQ Software Developmetn Kit (SDK) from (https://developer.garmin.com/connect-iq/sdk/).
+  * Install the latest stable release of the Garmin ConnectIQ Software Development Kit (SDK) from (https://developer.garmin.com/connect-iq/sdk/).
 This installs the Garmin SDK Manager.
-  * Use the SDK manager to install the latest stable SDK
+  * Use the SDK manager to install the latest stable SDK (version 6.4.2 minimum)
   * Use the SDK manager to install some watch emulators (in particular the VenuSQ which is the current 'reference' device).

 # Build Instructions (command line)